Issues at the US-Mexican Border

 Instruction to use CBP One ™

 Instruction to use CBP OneTM, a free mobile application for land travelers to submit their traveler information before crossing the southern border into the United States.
-This instruction is composed by Taylor Levy, an attorney in El Paso, Texas who is one of the foremost experts on US immigration policy at the southern border.
+This instruction is composed by attorney Taylor Levy, who is one of the foremost experts on US immigration policy at the southern border.

 Как использовать CBP One ™